misken/hillmaker/README.md

 - Takes a pandas DataFrame as the input data type
-- Functions for computing arrival, departure and occupancy summary statistics by time of day, day of week, and entity category based on a pandas DataFrame containing one record per visit.
+- Functions for computing arrival, departure and occupancy summary statistics by time of day, day of week, and entity category(s) based on a pandas DataFrame containing one record per visit.
-- Functions for computing arrival, departure and occupancy for each datetime bin in the analysis period, by category.
+- Functions for computing arrival, departure and occupancy for each datetime bin in the analysis period, by zero or more category fields.
 - Select any time bin size (minutes) that divides evenly into a day.
-- Optionally specify one or more categories to ignore in the analysis.
-- Output statistics includes sample size, mean, min, max, standard deviation, coefficient of variation, standard error, skew, kurtosis, and a whole slew of percentiles (50, 55, 60, 65, 70, 75, 80, 85, 90, 95, 97.5, 99).
+- Output statistics includes sample size, mean, min, max, standard deviation, coefficient of variation, standard error, skew, kurtosis, and percentiles.
 - Output CSV files are written by default but can be supressed.
 - Optionally capture outputs as a dictionary of pandas DataFrames for further post-processing (e.g. plot creation).
-- Requires Python 3 and pandas
+- Requires Python 3.7+ and pandas 1.0.0+
 - Apache 2.0 licensed

 Where to get it